gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Destroy Receive Key Material

-A function to destroy the receive key material for a given epoch for the Primary or Restart DTLS key context for a given SCTP Association.
+A function to destroy the receive key material for a given epoch for the Primary or Restart DTLS Key Context for a given SCTP Association.

 Request: Destroy Receive Key Material